saverio-negro/animal-cuteness-webpage/README.md

 <h3>What's the Purpose of such a Webpage?</h3>

-<p>The idea first came out of my feelings for my beloved one, my Cassy.</p>
+<p>The idea first came out as an inspiration being born to my feelings for my beloved one, my Cassy.</p>

 <p>I thought I'd resemble the gist of cuteness that she conveys to me via cute animals.</p>